jKm00/monorepo/apps/ticket-control/README.md

 # Ticket Control

-A ticker control app for employees at a ticker control company used to register people that has not payed for a regular ticket.
+A ticket control app for employees at a ticket control company used to register people that has not payed for a regular ticket.

 ## Background